saltukalakus/auth0-logs-graylog2/README.md

 # Auth0 - Logs to Winston Transport

-This project is a simple Node.js application which will take all of your Auth0 logs and exports them to `./logs/auth0.logs` in the same folder where this application runs.
+This project is a simple Node.js application which will take all of your Auth0 logs and exports them to enabled exports.
+Currently it supports following exports;

+* FileLog => Stores in `./logs/auth0.logs` in the same folder where this application runs.
+* GrayLog2 => Stores in GrayLog2 server.

 ## Configure
 * Install Node.js and Npm in your local environment if you haven't installed yet.